sewardlee337/sewardlee337.github.io/readinglist.md

 ### 2026

 1. [A Month in Siena](https://a.co/d/0h6p8ByM), by Hisham Matar
+1. [Becoming Fluent](https://a.co/d/048sjwJZ), by Richard Roberts and Roger Kreuz
 1. [Claudius the God](https://a.co/d/fARm5Ak), by Robert Graves
 1. [Julius Caesar](https://a.co/d/0bQeCktf), by William Shakespeare
 1. [Lonesome Dove](https://a.co/d/04eo3LY8), by Larry McMurtry